In This Guide:

 Mistake #1: Buying With My Heart, Not My Head

 I saw Jenny, fell in love, ignored warning signs, handed over cash.
 The rust I couldn't see cost me £8,000 to fix.
-Learn from me: inspect properly even if you're emotionally invested.
+Learn from me: inspect properly even when you're emotionally invested.
+Especially when you're emotionally invested.

 Mistake #2: Not Getting a Pre-Purchase Inspection

 Saved £200 by not getting an inspection.
 Spent £12,000+ fixing things I didn't know were broken.
-Do the math.
+Do the maths.
 Get the inspection.

 Mistake #3: Not Reading The Books First

 I bought Jenny, then started learning about VWs.
 Should have been the other way round.
-Those books would have told me what to look for and what to avoid.
+Those books would have told me what to look for, what to avoid, and what things actually cost.

 Mistake #4: Underestimating Costs